Barclays Lifetime Mortgages

 Paying Off Your Existing Mortgage or Debt

-For many homeowners approaching later life, the option to release some money from your home to pay off an existing mortgage or settle other debts can offer welcome financial relief.
+For many homeowners approaching later life, the option to release some money from their home to pay off an existing mortgage or settle other debts can offer welcome financial relief.
 By using the value tied up in your house, you may be able to clear outstanding balances and reduce monthly financial pressures.
-This process involves taking out a lifetime mortgage or a similar equity release product, which is regulated and supported by standards set by the Equity Release Council.
+This process involves taking out a lifetime mortgage or a similar regulated product, supported by standards set by the Equity Release Council.

-Repaying an existing mortgage or other debts using equity release does involve some important risks.
+Repaying an existing mortgage or other debts with a lifetime mortgage does involve significant risks.
 The interest accumulates over time and is usually repaid when the property is sold — typically after you move into care or upon sale of the home following death.
 This will affect the value of your estate and the amount left to your beneficiaries.

 There are also conditions and fees to be aware of.
 Some providers may charge arrangement or legal fees, which should be outlined clearly at the start.
-Understanding these factors is crucial to making a sound financial decision.
+Understanding these factors is crucial for making informed financial decisions.
 A detailed guide from your adviser will explain all elements of the loan and how it will operate over time.

-Whether you’re acting as a recipient or exploring this on behalf of a loved one, equity release could be a practical way to simplify your finances.
+Whether you’re acting as a recipient or exploring this on behalf of a loved one, a lifetime mortgage could be a practical way to simplify your finances.
 If you’d like further help, you can request a call back from a qualified adviser who will guide you through your options based on your home’s value, financial goals, and suitability for this form of borrowing.

 Barclays Bank PLC – Information Breakdown